Clarkinia/queer-auntie-adventure/_posts/2019-03-05-Circle-Astrology.md

 <h4>
 <img src="https://www.queerauntie.com/assets/img/marbles_circles.jpg">
 <figcaption>
-Piscean things: play, children and feet.
+Piscean things: feet, imagination, art and childhood.
 </figcaption>
 </h4>
 </figure>

-Everything you do, do it from that vulnerable gut trust place of not needing to have it all figured out now, trusting it will make sense in the end.
+Everything you do, do it from that vulnerable gut trust place of not needing to have it all figured out now.
+Trust that it will make sense in the end.
 Particularly for this whole month it's delicate high vibes so it's easy to get panicked and wish it made more sense.
 Unhealthy expression of Pisces gets sneaky, martyry, resentful, evasive, touchy, emo and victimy.
-Especially with the sun in Pisces, it likes to make a big humble-brag show of these Piscean compassionate, sensitive traits.
+Especially with the sun in Pisces, watch for a humble-brag show of compassionate and sensitive Piscean traits.

 Touch in with how you and everyone alive is in a vulnerable spot.
-Trust your inner light and quiet voice inside and enjoy the refracted perspective while it lasts.
+Feel, listen and trust the quiet voice inside.
+Enjoy the different perspective while it lasts.

 <figure>
 <h4>
 <img src="https://www.queerauntie.com/assets/img/moms_feet.jpg">
 <figcaption>
-Piscean things: dance, music, poetry and refracted ways of experiencing and communicating.
+Piscean things: dance, music, poetry and refracted ways of communicating.
 </figcaption>
 </h4>
 </figure>